 For example, when I was living in Nuevo Vallarta, Telmex didn’t have fiber optic in the area (for some reason) so I signed up with an Australian company which I paid a lot more ($50 USD per month vs Telmex’s $25 USD per month).

-Need to know more about PV?
-Check out the complete guide to Puerto Vallarta
+Check out the complete guide to Puerto Vallarta for similar posts like this

 It’s really a hit and miss in Puerto Vallarta so but know that unlike small towns in the area (Sayulita and San Pancho), Puerto Vallarta has better infrastructure so the Internet won’t be difficult here.